Singularities on Fano fibrations and beyond: Couples and toroidal geometry

-Given such a sequence, suppose in addition that $(Z_1,E_1)\to (V_1,C_1)$ is a morphism of couples such that over the generic point of $Z_1$ we have: $Z_1\times_{V_1}V_i$ is integral and not contained in $Z_1\times_{V_1}C_i$, for each $i$.
-We then define the \emph{pullback} of the tower by base change to $(Z_1,E_1)$ as follows.
-Let $Z_i$ be the main component of $Z_1\times_{V_1}V_i$ and let $E_i$ be the codimension one part, with reduced structure, of the union of the inverse images of $C_i$ and $E_1$ under $Z_i\to V_i$ and $Z_i\to Z_1$, respectively.
-Note that if $C_i$ and $E_1$ are supports of effective Cartier divisors, then $E_i$ coincides with the union of the inverse images of $C_i$ and $E_1$, with reduced structure.
+(2) Assume $(V',C')\to (V,C)$ is a morphism of couples with $V'\to V$ \emph{dominant}.
+Suppose in addition that $(Z,E)\to (V,C)$ is a morphism of couples such that over the generic point of $Z$ we have: $Z\times_{V}V'$ is integral and not contained in $Z\times_{V}C'$.
+We then define the \emph{pullback} of $(V',C')$ by base change to $(Z,E)$ as follows.
+Let $Z'$ be the main component of $Z\times_{V}V'$ and let $E'$ be the codimension one part, with reduced structure, of the union of the inverse images of $C'$ and $E$ under $Z'\to V'$ and $Z'\to Z$, respectively.
+Note that if $C'$ and $E$ are supports of effective Cartier divisors, then $E'$ coincides with the union of the inverse images of $C'$ and $E$, with reduced structure.